gnustep/libobjc2/README.md

 libobjc, and Autozone.

 Garbage collection is implemented using the Boehm-Demers-Weiser garbage collector.
-If built with boehm_gc=no, this support will not be compiled into the runtime.
+If built with `boehm_gc=no`, this support will not be compiled into the runtime.
 When built with GC support, the runtime will use garbage collection for its internal tables, irrespective of whether linked Objective-C code is using it.